Do you need an electric car licence or special driving test in the UK?

-With the government pledging to ban sales of new car powered solely by petrol and diesel by 2030, and banning hybrid cars by 2035, many young people and current drivers are asking if they will need to take a dedicated electric car driving test.
+With the government pledging to ban sales of new car powered solely by petrol and diesel by 2035, and banning hybrid cars by the same, many learner drivers and current motorists are asking if they will need to take a dedicated electric car driving test when the time comes.

-Here we take a look at what the law currently says and any changes that are planned for both now and in the future as electric cars have overtaken petrol power as buyers’ next planned purchase (with diesel languishing in third), according to Autovia, the UK's leading provider of automotive information.
+Here motoring journalist and expert Pete Barden takes a look at what the law currently says and any changes that are planned for both now and in the future as electric cars have overtaken petrol power as buyers’ next planned purchase (with diesel languishing in third), according to research from Autovia, a UKprovider of automotive information.

 Do I need a driving licence for an EV?